 The longstanding and prestigious Duke of Edinburgh Award scheme is popular at Bloxham.
 Our students join the 275,000 young people who take part in the Award each year to broaden their horizons.
 Bloxham successfully runs groups for Bronze and Gold Duke of Edinburgh Awards with challenging expeditions to North Devon, the Brecons and the Lake District.

-There are two separate Duke of Edinburgh Awards which can be achieved: Bronze and Gold.
-Each has a different starting age (Bronze, age 14+, Third Form; Gold, age 16+, Sixth Form) and period of participation.
+There are three separate Duke of Edinburgh Awards which can be achieved: Bronze, Silver and Gold.
+Each has a different starting age (Bronze, age 14+, Third Form; Silver, age 15+, Fourth Form; Gold, age 16+, Sixth Form) and period of participation.
 For both awards there are four sections:

 - Service – to encourage service to individuals and the community